jsherman212/svc_stalker/README.md

 done intercepting calls.

 **A maximum of 1023 processes can have their calls intercepted simultaneously.**

-## Other Notes
-At the moment, this project assumes a 16k page size.
-I've only tested this on phones running iOS 13 and higher.

 I try my best to make sure the patchfinder works on all kernels iOS 13+, so if something isn't working, please file an issue.